 INTER is partnering with the journal Creative Nonfiction to offer a 4-week online course led by Jonathan Callard that will explore the craft of creative nonfiction and will ask questions like: How do we write about something personal and powerful and share it with an audience of differing beliefs or traditions?
 How do we move beyond the saccharine (or the frustration) to illuminate a truth?

 INTER is offering 7 scholarships to IFYC alumni and current students to participate in the 4-week course held January 8 - February 4, 2018.
 The course will be asynchronous, meaning you will not need to be online at the same time as your classmates and will require a couple hours of work per week.

 See the application for more information and to apply.
-If you’d like to be considered for one of the seven competitive spots, please complete the application by September 30, 2017.
+If you’d like to be considered for one of the seven competitive spots, please complete the application by October 31, 2017 (deadline extended).

 P.S.
 Wondering what is “creative nonfiction”?
 The word “creative” refers to the use of literary craft, the techniques ﬁction writers, playwrights, and poets employ to present “nonﬁction” — factually accurate prose about real people and events — in a compelling, vivid, dramatic manner.

 Can’t make it to the seminar?
 INTER and IFYC are committed to equipping college students and recent alums with the skills they need to powerfully articulate their points of view; to establish themselves as thought leaders in the interfaith space and far beyond.
 Register here and join INTER and The OpEd Project for one of two 90-minute webinars to learn how to recognize your expertise, why your voice matters, and how to find publications where your story fits.
 Sessions will be held: